sosy-lab/java-smt/doc/Developers-How-to-Release-into-Ivy.md

 - run for about 10 minutes (we build everything from scratch, three times).
 - download and build necessary dependencies like GMP automatically.
 - append the git revision of Bitwuzla.
-- produce two Linux (x64 and arm64) and one Windows (x64) library and publish them.
+- produce two Linux (x64 and arm64) libraries and one Windows (x64) library, and publish them.

 Finally, follow the instructions shown in the message at the end of the command.
 The instructions for publication via SVN into the Ivy repository are not intended to be executed in the Docker environment,